Haggle1996/RevolutionPack/NOTES.md

 - Enviromine causes RotaryCraft blocks to lose metadata on fall
 - EIO filters use BC gates
 - Add more advanced ways of converting Raw Harder Ores to their non-raw equivalents.
+- Generic LaunchGUI message for disconnect
+- More loot in roguelikes.

 #Pack changes